indygreg/PyOxidizer/README.rst

 ``PyOxidizer`` can be used to easily add a Python interpreter to *any* Rust project.
 But the opposite it also true: ``PyOxidizer`` can also be used to add Rust to Python.
-Using ``PyOxidizer``, you could *bootstrap* a new Rust project providing your application's executable/library.
-Initially, that binary is a few lines of Rust that instantiates a Python interpreter and runs Python code.
+Using ``PyOxidizer``, you could *bootstrap* a new Rust project which contains an embedded version of Python and your application.
+Initially, your project is a few lines of Rust that instantiates a Python interpreter and runs Python code.
 Over time, functionality could be (re)written in Rust and your previously Python-only project could leverage Rust and its diverse ecosystem.
-Since ``PyOxidizer`` abstracts the Python interpreter away, this could all be invisible to end-users: you could rewrite an application from Python to Rust and people may not even know because all they might see is a single file executable!
+Since ``PyOxidizer`` abstracts the Python interpreter away, this could all be invisible to end-users: you could rewrite an application from Python to Rust and people may not even know because they never see a ``libpython``, ``.py`` files, etc.

 Project Info
 ============